 - Kissing on the face and neck

 The above activities bring great satisfaction to those engaged in them.
 All your life problems seem to vanish away as you enjoy the euphoria of the moment – particularly if you’re passionately kissing and the kissing is very good.
-Other activities such as massaging (especially with candles, oil, and soft music) can be ways of experiencing that feeling of “togetherness” and creates nice memories.
+Other activities such as massaging (especially with candles, oil, and soft music) can be ways of experiencing that feeling of “togetherness” and it creates nice memories.

 So if you want your relationship to grow and blossom, never neglect the opportunity to show affection to one another.
 You’ll be glad you did and the rewards, both for your health and a general sense of wellbeing, will be well worth it.